swl10/pyslet/README.rst

 What's next?

-*   Proper Media stream support in the OData SQL storage model (now complete in master)
+*   MySQL shim for the OData SQL storage model (90% complete and functional)

-*   MySQL shim for the OData SQL storage model (90% complete in master and functional)
+*   Improved support for LTI to take it beyond 'basic' (60% complete)

-*   Improved support for LTI to take it beyond 'basic' (10% complete in master)
+*   Python 3 support (10% complete)

 I'm also slowly transforming the code for better PEP-8 compliance as reported by the fantastic flake8_.
 For important information about how